YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 1. On the left-hand menu, click on 'Performance Testing' under the Configure subheading.
 1. Click 'Set Account', where you need to pick your VSTS account.
 You should have one as part of your internal subscription, but if not, go and create one and come back to this.
-1. Now click 'New Test' and click on 'Manual Test', then enter the URL for either your cluster's Public IP DNS or your Traffic Manager DNS.
+1. Now click 'New Test' and click on 'Manual Test', then enter the URL for your Traffic Manager endpoint.
 1. Select the region and amount of user load you want to test with, then click 'Run Test'

   ![PerformanceTestConfig](https://raw.githubusercontent.com/samaea/AKS-K8S-HELM-OSB-Lab-L200/master/images/PerformanceTestConfig.PNG)